nwolpe/motor-adaptation_TwoState/README.md

-# Motor adaptation: Two-State Learning Process
+# Motor adaptation: Two-State Model
 In this study, we will attempt to fit a two-state learning model (as in Smith et al. 2006) to trajectory errors from Cam-CAN's visuomotor rotation task.